 Damages for “wrongful death” may be available for the wife, husband, parent and child of the deceased person.
 Damages include: economic loss, mental anguish, emotional pain and suffering, loss of society, companionship, comfort, protection, marital care, parental care, filial care, attention, advice, counsel, training, guidance and/or education.
 Damages may be available for the deceased’s estate as well.

-Return to Personal Injury FAQs
+Return to Auto Accident FAQs